 Andorra does not have its own airport.
 That’s partly for technical concerns related to elevation — the Pyrenees bring skiers, but also make operating an airport difficult.
 It’s also partly for reasons of space.
 A major international airport like the Dubai International (2,900 hectares) would take up about 5% of Andorra’s land area.

 Recently, strides have been taken to find a creative solution to the question of where to put Andorra’s airport.
 La Seu d’Urgell, 10 kilometres across the border in Spain, had a disused airstrip, which had been used for regional hops to Barcelona.
 It was refurbished and renovated and has been renamed Andorra-La Seu d’Urgell Airport.

 So far, startups like Andorra Airlines and Air Andorra haven’t found a way to attract enough traffic for this to be a mainstream option.
-Tickets tend to be very expensive, so it’s really only an option for the well-heeled traveller.
+Tickets tend to be very expensive, so it’s really only an option for the well-heeled traveler.
 Case in point: Sir Elton John landed here when he wanted a convenient way to get to a concert he was performing in Andorra.

 Happily, there are two major international airports quite close to Andorra.
 Both have flight options for getting in and then various ways of continuing on to Andorra.

 Barcelona’s El Prat Airport (BCN) handles over 40-million passengers a year.
 It’s a hub for Vueling and Level and has many flights by discount carriers like EasyJet and Ryanair as well as direct flights to North America, the Middle East, Southeast Asia and Africa.
-It’s the most popular (and possibly the easiest) way to get to Andorra by airplane.
+It’s the most popular (and possibly the easiest) way to get to Andorra by aeroplane.